 When Guido van Rossum first implemented his programming language Python, he was reading published Flying Circus scripts.

-It's widely believed that unsolicited emails became known as "spam" thanks to the multi-user dungeon online community back in the 1980s.
-"Spam" was used to describe pointless data flooding.
-It was a reference to the classic Monty Python sketch (above).
+It's widely believed that unsolicited emails became known as spam thanks to the multi-user dungeon online community back in the 1980s.
+Spam was used to describe pointless data flooding.
+It was also a reference to a classic Monty Python sketch.